Catholic Charities Nun Decries Traffickers Taking Advantage of Women, Kids at Border

 In an interview on CBS News' "Face The Nation," Sister Norma Pimentel said traffickers twist political messaging.

-“It doesn't matter whether or who is in office or what is happening here, the message is twisted and used for their advantage,” she said.
-“I think that contributes a lot of why these families are all of a sudden surges at some points and then others …there are so many factors involved, but that may be one of them.”
+"It doesn't matter whether or who is in office or what is happening here, the message is twisted and used for their advantage," she said.
+"I think that contributes to a lot of why these families are all of a sudden surges at some points and then others … there are so many factors involved, but that may be one of them."

 "They're scared that they've been through so much," she said of the migrants.
 "But they're hopeful, hopeful that maybe now they have a chance to be somewhere safe because they have been through a lot.
 This journey that they take from their country through all along the path they go through, people taking advantage of them, you can see it in their faces and what they've been through.
 And having to wait in Mexico for so long also makes them very vulnerable and at high risk."